Matthew Stern

 • Assistant director for policy and intergovernmental affairs, National Assessment Governing Board, U.S. Department of Education

-• Staff member, Committee on Health, Education, Labor, and Pensions, U.S. Senate
+• Professional staff member, Committee on Health, Education, Labor, and Pensions, U.S. Senate

 • Presidential management fellow, U.S. Department of Education